magepages/mpdocs/docs/custom-form/index.md

 - **Status**: Select **Enable** to activate the form
 - **Store View(s)**:
   - Select store view.
 The form is only displayed in the selected Store View
-  - Many store views can be selected at the same time to display the form.
+  - Many store views can be selected at the same time.
 - **Customer Group(s)**: Select one or more customer groups at the same time to use the form.
 Unselected customer groups will not see the form at Frontend.
 - **Valid from date**: Click the calendar icon to select the date/month/year.
 The form will start showing up at Frontend from the date/ month/year you selected.
-- **Valid to date**: Click the calendar icon to select the date/month/year to complete the application form.
+- **Valid to date**: Click the calendar icon to select the date/month/year to close the application form.

 ### Note:
-After saving the Form, the General Tab will display the Snippet section.
-Admin needs to copy this snippet to a certain location so that the Form is displayed in Frontend
+After saving the Form, the **General Tab** will display the **Snippet section**.
+Admin needs to copy this snippet to a certain position so that the Form is displayed in Frontend

 ![](https://i.imgur.com/vUtwRMO.png)